yashasnadigsyn/Opencv-Stickman/README.md

 or tired of playing the same old type of games?
 How about doing exercise while playing games?

-TheAiPeople bring you a stickman based game
-where you can play by using your whole body.
+TheAiPeople bring you a stickman based game where you can play the game using your whole body.

 ## First run